thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

   timeout: 30, // Change timeout to 30 seconds
 }
 ```
-### How to catch exception
+### How To Catch Exception

-JS can't using `try/catch` to catch exception originally, but after using `async/await` you can use it:
+Using JS's `try/catch` can't catching exceptions come out of asynchronous code, but after using `async/await` you can use it:

 ```js
 export default class extends think.controller.base {